slatedocs/slate/source/index.html.md

 --------- | ------- | -----------
 txid | not set | If set to specific ID, OY! will echo back the transactionID label via the Payment Result Callback (parameter name `txid`) amount | not set | If set to certain amount, will lock the amount of payment that Buyer can pay.
-Otherwise, Buyer needs to input the amount description | not set | If set, description text will be shown the main page of OY!
-Bayar webview.
-Otherwise, it will show blank description show_contact | true | If set to true, OY!
-Bayar webview will show Contact Form asking details of the Buyer show_account | true | If set to true, OY!
-Bayar webview will show your bank account number send_notif | true | Whether OY! should send payment notification to the Buyer via SMS/Push Notif enable_payment_cc | true | Whether OY! should enable payment using Credit Card enable_payment_va | true | Whether OY! should enable payment using Bank Virtual Accounts
+Otherwise, Buyer needs to input the amount description | not set | If set, description text will be shown the main page of Payment Checkout webview.
+Otherwise, it will show blank description show_contact | true | If set to true, Payment Checkout webview will show Contact Form asking details of the Buyer show_account | true | If set to true, Payment Checkout webview will show your bank account number send_notif | true | Whether OY! should send payment notification to the Buyer via SMS/Push Notif enable_payment_cc | true | Whether OY! should enable payment using Credit Card enable_payment_va | true | Whether OY! should enable payment using Bank Virtual Accounts